Saynka/reading-notes/class-04.md

 chapter 15.
 THIS is h ow to use css to make it more like your paint brush and i was actualyl lookingh for this online as i opened up to this...

+deep and lots of layers

+css  cascading style sheet

+rough drafting your web site or what you are designing you can eather do this from the code side so you can see what over all product is gonna look like

+and the art side

+best idea i got on this

+cooking recipe and learnig how to do the recipe effeciently to get to end result aka the picture in the cook book lol